-We have a required minimum of 120 days, we have found that 8-12 months stay in our Christian rehab is much more effective and gives longer lasting behavioral changes.
+We have a required minimum of 120 days.
+We have found that an 8-12 months stay in our Christian rehab is much more effective and gives longer-lasting behavioral changes.

 Can we make him stay?

-We can’t force anything on any of our participants as they are young adults, but we are often effective in encouraging them to stay and work through our addiction program for their own personal benefit and goal achievement.
-Our very remote location discourages running away, thus the surrounding environment creates a natural boundary that few have tried to go beyond.
+We can’t force anything on our participants as they are young adults.
+Still, we are often effective in encouraging them to stay and work through our addiction program for their own personal benefit and goal achievement.
+Our very remote location discourages running away.
+Thus the surrounding environment creates a natural boundary that few have tried to go beyond.

-What do you do if a young man comes to your Christian rehab and then becomes unhappy and wants to leave the program?
+What do you do if a young man comes to your Christian rehab, becomes unhappy, and wants to leave the program?

-We work with him intensively through dialogue, and understanding his feelings.
-This, in turn, helps him to understand the opportunity being offered to him for a real change in his life.
+We work with him intensively through dialogue and understanding his feelings.
+This, in turn, helps him to understand the opportunity being offered to him for a fundamental change in his life.

-How do we get him to go to Christian recovery at Beartooth Men’s Rehab if he does not desire to?
+How do we get him to attend Christian Recovery at Beartooth Men’s Rehab if he does not desire to?

-That is an issue that needs to be worked through by the parents or guardian.
+That issue needs to be worked through by the parents or guardians.
 We encourage parents to make it very clear that they will no longer support the young man in any way unless he goes through the program and breaks his habits of addiction and problematic behavior.
-This firm but loving approach is usually very effective in convincing the young man to get the help he needs.
+This firm but the loving approach is usually very effective in convincing the young man to get the help he needs.

 What should he bring with him?

-Two packages of over the calf socks, regular plain tee shirts (with short sleeves, not sleeveless with no print or anything on them) and brief underwear (not boxer-shorts, they do not give the support needed for men during ranch activities), gym shorts, and tennis or gym shoes, swim trunks (not brief type) plain hooded sweatshirt, canvas Carhartt style winter work coat, hat and gloves.
-Wrangler cowboy bootcut jeans at least 5-7 pairs, Western-style snappy shirts 5-7, Cowboy boots the pull on type with riding heal, sturdy work-boots and dress pants for mass and going to town in.
+Two packages of over-the-calf socks, regular plain tee shirts (with short sleeves, not sleeveless with no print or anything on them) and brief underwear (not boxer-shorts, they do not give the support needed for men during ranch activities), gym shorts, and tennis or gym shoes, swim trunks (not brief type) plain hooded sweatshirt, canvas Carhartt style winter work coat, hat, and gloves.
+Wrangler cowboy bootcut jeans at least 5-7 pairs, Western-style snappy shirts 5-7, Cowboy boots the pull-on type with riding heal, sturdy work boots, and dress pants for mass and going to town.
 All other equipment will be issued once he arrives here.

 Are cell phones or iPods allowed?

-Cell phones, iPods, laptops or any type of portable media devices are not allowed.
-This is important to let your son know that there will be no electronic media devices allowed at Beartooth Men’s Rehab.
-If they are brought with them, they will be removed from the young man’s possession and locked away until he finishes the program, they will then be returned at the time of discharge.
+Cell phones, iPods, laptops, or portable media devices are prohibited.
+Let your son know that no electronic media devices will be permitted at Beartooth Men’s Rehab.
+If brought with them, they will be removed from the young man’s possession and locked away until he finishes the program.
+They will then be returned at the time of discharge.

-My sons smokes is there smoking allowed at Beartooth Men’s Rehab?
+My son smokes.
+Is there smoking allowed at Beartooth Men’s Rehab?

-We do not allow any cigarettes use at Beartooth Men’s Rehab or anywhere on our ranch.
-Cigarette use is considered a gateway addiction and we find we are more effective at helping young men learn a healthy lifestyle and make better choices if we keep cigarettes out of their daily environment.
-If your son smokes a pack or more of cigarettes a day upon request he will be provided nicotine patches or gum to step him down from his cravings for four weeks.
-After that he should be over his withdrawals from the nicotine.
+We do not allow cigarette use at Beartooth Men’s Rehab or anywhere on our ranch.
+Cigarette use is considered a gateway addiction.
+We find we are more effective at helping young men learn a healthy lifestyle and make better choices if we keep cigarettes out of their daily environment.
+If your son smokes a pack or more of cigarettes a day upon request, he will be provided nicotine patches or gum to step him down from his cravings for four weeks.
+After that, he should be over his withdrawals from the nicotine.

 Will my son attend Church services?

 Yes.
 All the young men at Beartooth Men’s Rehab attend the weekly Catholic Mass at Our Lady of The Valley Parish, a few miles from the ranch.
 We all attend as a family community.
-If your son is not Catholic he will still attend mass so as to grow spiritually from the reading of scripture and the words of encouragement from the priest.
+If your son is not Catholic, he will still participate in mass to grow spiritually from reading scripture and the words of encouragement from the priest.

-No, we do not ride horses every day, we use horses for ranch work and sometimes for leisure.
-Also, we need time to get to know each young man’s abilities and develop a level of trust and responsibility within him before he is given the opportunity to learn to work with and ride a horse, (this usually takes a month).
+No, we do not ride horses every day.
+We use horses for ranch work and sometimes for leisure.
+Also, we need time to get to know each young man’s abilities and develop a level of trust and responsibility within him before he is allowed to learn to work with and ride a horse (this usually takes a month).

 Will my son get to pick and choose which activities or “jobs” he will take part in while at the ranch?

-Our program is located on a remote rural ranch in a back to basics, frontier-style buildings without any frills.
-If you are looking for luxurious accommodations for your son in a resort-like setting this is not the place to send him.
+Our program is located on a remote rural ranch in back-to-basics, frontier-style buildings without frills.
+If you are looking for luxurious accommodations for your son in a resort-like setting, this is not the place to send him.

 If you want your son to appreciate and not take for granted what has been provided for him by you, then our Ranch is the place to help him grow in appreciation and thanksgiving for all that he has received in his life.
 Young men that engage in our program leave here with a deeper respect for authority, self-discipline, and a new work ethic that will help them be successful in holding down a job or going to college.